davidchuen12/Group_22/README.md

 ### Problem setting (reasonable assumptions):

-Assume number of table is 20 and the table size is 4:
+Assume the number of table is 20 and the table size is 4:
 A 2D image should be shown like below:

 -------------------------------------